 The best technical analysis tools are those that have been tried and tested many times.
 Given that, what better way to find one than among the oldest ones?
 Gartley is one such tool that involves the study of chart patterns.
 (Comparing fundamental and technical analysis)

 It was created by one Harold Gartley back in the 1930s in an attempt to identify whether markets were truly chaotic as everyone thought or if there was some order in it.
 This was back when the Great Depression was hitting the US, primarily due to the stock market crash in 1929.
 At that time, many people believed the markets were a gamble and that there was no way of predicting market direction.

-Upon discovery of the now called Gartley pattern, Harold Gartley went to write a book which detailed his analysis of chart patterns and it is now a very popular strategy.
+Upon discovery of the now-called Gartley pattern, Harold Gartley went to write a book that detailed his analysis of chart patterns and it is now a very popular strategy.
 Initially, he applied his theory to the stock markets and indices, particularly the Dow Jones Index, but more uses for it were found in other markets including the Forex market.

 Today, you might also find it being referred to as the ‘222’ pattern – it’s the same thing.